Maurice Malpas: Dundee United

 Malpas trained with Dunfermline Athletic before joining Leven Royals under-14s team.

 He signed for Dundee United in August 1979.
 His total of 830 competitive first team appearances is the second highest in the club's history.
 Malpas initially combined his football career with studying for an electrical engineering degree at Dundee College of Technology (now Abertay University), and didn't become a full-time professional until 1984.
 Despite this, he made his debut in for Dundee United in 1981 and won the Scottish Football League Premier Division title in 1983.
 In the subsequent 1983–84 European Cup, United reached the semi-final.

 United made it to the final of the 1986–87 UEFA Cup; en route they defeated Terry Venables' FC Barcelona side home and away in the quarter-final, and inflicted a first home defeat on Borussia Mönchengladbach in 55 European games going back to 1970 in the semi-final.
 They lost 2–1 on aggregate to IFK Gothenburg in the final, the second leg of which was their 70th match of the season.

 United and Malpas played in five Scottish Cup finals in nine years: in 1985 they took the lead but lost 2–1 to Celtic.
 In 1987 (played in between the two legs of the UEFA Cup final) they lost 1–0 St Mirren.
 In 1988 against Celtic, the pattern of 1985 was almost repeated but this time it was an even later goal which defeated United.
 In 1991, they suffered a 4–3 extra time defeat to Motherwell.
 Captain Malpas lifted the trophy when Craig Brewster scored the only goal in the 1994 Scottish Cup Final win against Rangers.
+On 22 May 2000, he intended to end his playing career at the end of the 1999-00 season.

 Malpas won the SFWA Footballer of the Year award in 1991.
 His long service was rewarded with two testimonial matches, in 1991 and 2000.
 He was inducted into the Dundee United Hall of Fame as one of its inaugural members in 2008.